Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 I’m not a big fan of Kefir, but I absolutely love Filmjölk.
 It’s the perfect probiotic drink (in my opinion).

-It’s no surprise then that just about every culture that works dairy animals has its own traditional fermented dairy, and Sweden is no exception.
+Unsurprisingly, just about every culture that works with dairy animals has its own traditional fermented dairy, and Sweden is no exception.

-There are actually quite a few nordic dairy ferments, from Icelandic Skyr (which is actually more of a cheese) to Finnish Viili (similar to yogurt, but with a fuzzy cultured top like brie cheese).
+There are quite a few Nordic dairy ferments, from Icelandic Skyr (which is more of a cheese) to Finnish Viili (similar to yogurt, but with a fuzzy cultured top like brie cheese).

-Here in Vermont, especially in the wintertime, it’s tricky to maintain any space at 110 degrees to properly culture a standard yogurt culture.
-Next to the woodstove, it’ll alternate between way to hot and chilly cold as throughout the 24 hour culture period.
+Here in Vermont, especially in the wintertime, it’s tricky to maintain any space at 110 degrees to culture a standard yogurt culture properly.
+Next to the woodstove, it’ll alternate between way too hot and chilly cold throughout the 24-hour culture period.

 What is Filmjölk?